Beringar/meta-capstone/README.md

   `cd meta-capstone`

-- Then, in the project directory (/meta-capstone), you need to run:
+- Then, in the project directory (/meta-capstone), you need to install dependencies:

   `npm install`

-  to install dependencies, and
+  and, finally, you can run the app in development mode:

   `npm start`

-  to run the app in development mode

 4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.